wachalak/methylation-networks/README.md

 - pre_processing.sh gives the workflow to obtain bed files needed for the analyses with R. The initial data used in this study were collected by the GENE-SWitCH (https://www.gene-switch.eu/), and are available through the FAANG data portal at https://data.faang.org/projects/GENE-SWitCH.
 - analyses.R gives the complete workflow for joint fused ridge network modelling and analysis

-The **Data-post-processing** directory contains all files needed to conduct the analysis in analyses.R.
+The **Data-post-processing** directory contains all files needed to run analyses.R.
 The bed files have been compressed.
 To decompress all bed files in the directory you can run either:

 - `gunzip *.bed.gz`, or
 - `for file in *.bed.gz; do bgzip -d "$file"; done`